Willys MB: Full production – Willys MB and Ford GPW

-Ford GPA "Sea Jeep""
+The Ford GPA, the amphibious jeep

 Approximately 13,000 additional amphibious jeeps were built by Ford as the Ford GPA (nicknamed "Seep" for "Sea Jeep").
+Its design was directly inspired by the larger DUKW, and by the same designer and company, Rod Stephens Jr. of Sparkman & Stephens yacht designers.
+The vehicle was produced too quickly, or its operational capability and limitations were misunderstood.
+Although the GPA came out barely heavier, wider, or taller than standard jeeps, it was one third longer, and proved unwieldy on land.
+Adding insult to injury, the Seep would often get stuck in mud or, when wading, where the MB jeeps would not.

-Inspired by the larger DUKW, the vehicle was produced too quickly and proved to be too heavy, too unwieldy, and with insufficient freeboard.
-In spite of participating with some success in the Sicily landings in July 1943, many were passed on under the Lend-Lease program; some 3,500 to the USSR alone.
-The Soviets were sufficiently pleased with its ability to cross the many rivers and swamps in their territories, to develop their own version of it after the war, the GAZ-46.
+In water, its disappointing performance was even more problematic, because contrary to the DUKW, it had insufficient freeboard for coastal landings from open sea, leading to mixed success and tragic losses in the allied Sicily landings in July 1943.
+Many GPAs were passed on under the Lend-Lease program—some 3,500 (more than a quarter of total production) to the USSR alone.
+The Soviets, however, were sufficiently pleased with its ability to cross the rivers and swamps in their territories that they developed their own version of it after the war: the GAZ-46.

+By contrast, Ferdinand Porsches engineering bureau designed an even lighter four-wheel drive amphibious vehicle, the VW Type 166 "Schwimmwagen," that quickly became popular in the German ranks, because of its excellent off-road performance, contrary to the limitations of their regular VW Kübelwagen without four-wheel drive – and they only used them on inland waters.
+The U.S. Ford GPA amphibious jeeps thus also became one of the rare allied vehicle types that were numerically outproduced by their direct German counterparts – the 15,000 plus VW Schwimmwagen.

 Accessories and equipment fittings

-Unlike the various Dodge WC series models of larger, light 4x4 trucks, the Willys and Ford jeeps were all the same from the factory, and specialization happened only through standardized accessories, field kits, and local / in-field modifications.
+Unlike the various Dodge WC series models of larger, light 4×4 trucks, the Willys and Ford jeeps were all the same from the factory, and specialization happened only through standardized accessories, field kits, and local / in-field modifications.
 Frequently made additions to the standard jeeps were to fit weaponry, communications equipment, Litter carriers, wire cutters, or rudimentary armor.

 Jeep trailer

 Some 150,000 -ton trailers were made by over ten different companies, specifically built to be towed by the jeep – most of them by Bantam and Willys.
 These doubled the jeeps' nominal payload.
-Their designs were hardly changed after the war, and versions of them remained in use for ton jeeps, into the 1990s.